EdenWise/hjcrc/HJCSIC_part1_scrap.md

 4) Accepting obscure knowledge and getting rewarded for it.

 How was the Serpent crafty to Adam and Eve (and other mortals)?
-[?]
-Allowing the political right to think that they fixed it?...
-[?]
-The faux heaven?
-[+] Heaven became too obvious, the *angel wife and/or serpent* wanted to hide things... so they gave Edenites (Adam and Eve) a temporary rule (made them representatives) and allowed them to think they fixed it.
-It was a fake heaven though, a temporary free.
+[+] Heaven became too obvious, the *angel wife and/or serpent* wanted to hide things... so they gave Edenites (political right,Adam and Eve) a temporary rule (made them representatives) and allowed them to think they fixed it.
+It was a faux heaven though, a temporary free.
 [+] Started a selfish war between less knowing nobles (men) and women.